Skip to content

 Extend lifetime of your workspace

 Any workspace's lifetime can be only extended three times.
-There two similar commands to extend workspace lifetime:
+There are two similar commands to extend workspace lifetime:

 • ws_extend blah 40 which extends workspace ID ''blah'' by ''40'' days from now,